jaseg/gerbonara/doc/source/documentation/excellon.rst

 drilling holes in PCBs.
 As such, excellon files are sometimes refererred to as NC-drill files.
 The Excellon format reference is available `here <http://www.excellon.com/manuals/program.htm>`_.
-The :mod:`excellon` submodule implements calsses to read and write excellon files without having to know the precise details of the format.
+The :mod:`excellon` submodule implements classes to read and write excellon files without having to know the precise details of the format.

 The :mod:`excellon` submodule's :func:`read` function serves as a